 The wine region of Ribera del Duero is gradually becoming one of the most recognized within Spain and was ranked amongst 52 Places to Go in 2018 by The New York Times.
-Ribera del Duero is 175km North of Madrid and it is actually one of the best day trips to enjoy from Madrid.
+Ribera del Duero is 175km North of Madrid and it is actually one of the best day tours from Madrid.
 For those of you who don´t yet know much about this wine region in Spain – Ribera del Duero lies in the Northern Iberian Peninsula – approximately 2300ft above sea level.
 Within the wine region there are also 4 provinces consisting of Valladolid, Soria, Burgos and Segovia.
 Ribera del Duero belongs to what is called a Denominación de Origen (Designation of Origin in English), but what is it mean?
 The Designation of Origin is a classification system based on meeting regulatory standards which means that for wines to obtain a sticker, stating it is officially recognised coming from Ribera del Duero, the producers must follow certain rules.
 But what else is it that gives this Spanish wine region its charm?
 It is not only the vineyards but also the monuments, monasteries, Islamic watchtowers and medieval castles that can excite the curious traveller.
 If you visit this region, you will see for yourself the incredible heritage of the Christians and Moors.

 Ribera del Duero´s hidden underground caves